MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-manage-conversation-flow.md

 [!INCLUDE [Dialog flow example](../includes/snippet-dotnet-manage-conversation-flow-intro.md)]

-This article describes how to model this conversation flow by using [dialogs](bot-builder-dotnet-dialogs.md) and the Bot Builder SDK for .NET.
+This article describes how to model this conversation flow by using [dialogs](bot-builder-dotnet-dialogs.md) and the Bot Framework SDK for .NET.

 ## Invoke the root dialog